 Display a one-line summary of the current frame.
 The information is displayed in four fields.
 The first field is the frame number.
 The second field is the procedure that created the frame or '(interaction)' if the frame was created by an expression entered at the REPL.
 The remaining fields describe the subproblem associated with the frame, that is the expression whose value is being computed.
 The third field is the location of the subproblem's source code and the fourth field is a reproduction of the source code, possibly truncated to fit on the line.
 The last two fields may be missing if that information is not available.
-In particular, the third field is missing when the frame was created by a user call to the 'eval' procedure, and the last two fields are missing when the frame was created by a compiled procedure not compiled with the '-debug' or '-debug-source' options.
+In particular, the third field is missing when the frame was created by a user call to the 'eval' procedure or by a compiled procedure not compiled with the '-debug' or '-debug-location' options, and the last field is missing when the frame was created by a compiled procedure not compiled with the '-debug' or '-debug-source' options.